-Cliven Bundy heads back to court to seek release from jail
+Cliven Bundy heads back to court to seek release

 Portland, Ore. — A Nevada rancher will return to court Tuesday to seek his release from jail in Oregon, where he went to support the armed occupation of a national wildlife preserve led by his sons.